DATED Monday 15th November 2021

 15.7 Each party shall pay all monies which are payable by it to the other without any right of set off, abatement or withholding in respect of monies which are due to it or alleged to be due to it from the other party.

-16.1 Unless otherwise stated in this Agreement, ARMSTRONG’s contracts with platforms and suppliers in respect of the Services shall be made in accordance with standard or individual conditions and contracts.
+16.1 Unless otherwise stated in these terms and conditions, ARMSTRONG’s contracts with platforms and suppliers in respect of the Services shall be made in accordance with standard or individual conditions and contracts.
 The rights and liabilities as between the Client and ARMSTRONG shall correspond to those between ARMSTRONG and the various platforms and other suppliers under such conditions, including in particular any rights of amendment, omission and cancellation.

 16.2 ARMSTRONG shall use reasonable skill and care in the selection and appointment of platforms and suppliers and the agreement of the terms and conditions of such appointment.

-All Rights in the Content and any product of the Services (including, without limitation, copyright, design, trade mark and database rights) arising in connection with the operation of this agreement shall be the property of ARMSTRONG, and ARMSTRONG hereby grants the Client a non-exclusive licence of such Rights for the purpose of realising the benefit of the Services provided by ARMSTRONG and the campaign to which it relates.
-Should the Client wish to obtain an assignment of any Rights in the Content or the products of the Services, a further fee in respect of such assignment shall be agreed with ARMSTRONG.
+17.1 All Rights in the Content and any product of the Services (including, without limitation, copyright, design, trade mark and database rights) arising in connection with the operation of these terms and conditions shall be the property of ARMSTRONG, and ARMSTRONG hereby grants the Client a non-exclusive licence of such Rights for the purpose of realising the benefit of the Services provided by ARMSTRONG and the campaign to which it relates.
+Should the Client wish to obtain an assignment of any Rights in the Content or the products of the Services, full and final payment in respect of all invoices will be required with ARMSTRONG.

 18.1 ARMSTRONG shall keep in its care any materials entrusted to ARMSTRONG by the Client (the “Property”).
 ARMSTRONG shall mark or otherwise identify the Property as being the property of the Client.

-18.2 ARMSTRONG shall be entitled to destroy or delete Property without the Client’s prior written consent, after a period of (12) twelve months from the date of termination of this Agreement.
+18.2 ARMSTRONG shall be entitled to destroy or delete Property without the Client’s prior written consent, after a period of (12) twelve months from the date of termination of the Engagement.

-Without prejudice to its obligations under this Agreement, ARMSTRONG shall effect and maintain with reputable insurers such policy or policies of insurance as may be necessary to cover ARMSTRONG’s obligations and liabilities under this Agreement.
+Without prejudice to its obligations under these terms and conditions, ARMSTRONG shall effect and maintain with reputable insurers such policy or policies of insurance as may be necessary to cover ARMSTRONG’s obligations and liabilities under these terms and conditions.

 20.1 “Confidential Information” means: all information, whether technical or commercial (including all specifications, drawings and designs, disclosed in writing, on disc, orally or by inspection of documents or pursuant to discussions between the parties), where the information is: